sureshgururajan/aws-console-private-access-setup/README.md

 This CDK TypeScript project creates an AWS Management Console Private Access setup with VPC endpoints, Route53 hosted zones, and a Windows EC2 instance for testing.

+For more information about AWS Console Private Access, see the [official AWS documentation](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/console-private-access.html).

 ## Architecture

 The stack creates: